splitio/android-client/events/README.md

 - **Without sort**: If `SDK_READY_TIMED_OUT` is checked first, `isSuppressed()` returns `false` because `SDK_READY` hasn't fired yet.
 Both events fire incorrectly.
 - **With sort**: `SDK_READY` is evaluated first, fires, then `SDK_READY_TIMED_OUT` sees it's suppressed and doesn't fire.

-### Benefits

-This ensures correctness and validates there are no cycles as a bonus.

-### Implementation
+### Implementation Details

+The sorting logic is split into:

+- **`EventsManagerConfig`**: Holds the raw configuration.
+- **`EvaluationOrderComputer`**: Gathers all configured events and builds the dependency graph based on prerequisites and suppressors.
+- **`TopologicalSorter`**: A generic utility that performs the DFS-based topological sort with cycle detection.

-The topological sort treats both `prerequisite` and `suppressedBy` as dependency edges in a graph:
+The topological sort treats both `prerequisite` and `suppressedBy` as dependency edges:
 - If A has `prerequisite` B → B must be evaluated before A
 - If A is `suppressedBy` B → B must be evaluated before A

-This ensures that when checking whether an event can fire, all events it depends on have already been processed.
+**Note:** All configured events are included in the evaluation order, even those without dependencies.
+Independent events can appear anywhere in the list relative to each other, but always before/after their dependents/dependencies as required.